Like many first-time entrepreneurs, I struggled with finding my focus. What to work on next? And where to spend my limited time and resources?

 When you get to do work that matters, don’t waste the opportunity beating yourself up for not getting enough done.
 When you work productively, you can make more progress in less time.

-Here are the productivity hacks for entrepreneurs I use to keep my business moving forward every day.
+Here are the productivity hacks for entrepreneurs I use for finding my focus and keeping my business moving forward every day.
+And if all else fails, try using our goal setting worksheet.

 How many days have you wasted spinning your wheels, jumping from task to task, and giving in to distraction instead of finishing one thing?